2026 - 2027 Round the World Oceanic sailing

 --------------------------------------

-For offshore/ocean legs, you ideally will have spent at least few nights at sea, and have experienced some strong or heavy weather conditions for a significant time.
+For offshore/ocean legs, you ideally will have already spent few nights at sea, and have experienced some strong or heavy weather conditions for a significant time.

 -----------------------------------------